CLOSE

 Child Protection First!

-Child Abuse Prevention Policy for Dawson Memorial Baptist Church
+Child Abuse Prevention Policy and Vulnerable Adult Abuse Prevention Policy for Dawson Memorial Baptist Church

-PURPOSE: It is the purpose and intent of Dawson Memorial Baptist Church to provide a safe, secure environment to teach and care for the children and students of our community.
+PURPOSE: It is the purpose and intent of Dawson Memorial Baptist Church to provide a safe, secure environment to teach and care for the children, students, and vulnerable adults of our community.

-GOAL: Our goal is to protect children from sexual abuse, child molestation, or any type of inappropriate sexual behavior by employees or volunteers in this church and also to protect employees and volunteers from false accusations.
+GOAL: Our goal is to protect children and vulnerable adults from sexual abuse, molestation, or any type of inappropriate sexual behavior by employees or volunteers in this church and also to protect employees and volunteers from false accusations.

 DEFINITION OF CHILD SEXUAL ABUSE: The National Resource Center on Child Sexual Abuse defines child sexual abuse as "any sexual activity with a child, whether in the home by a caretaker, in a day-care situation, in any organized ministry, whether at the main facility (church) or away, or in any other setting, including on the street by a person unknown to the child.
 The abuser may be an adult, an adolescent, or another child...."